Mikkelsen Bay: Flyspot Rocks

 Rocks rising 35 m high above sea level, lying 14 nmi northwest of Terra Firma Islands in Marguerite Bay.

 The rocks are ice covered on the south sides but mainly ice free on their north sides.

 Probably first sighted in 1909 by the FrAE under Charcot who, from a position slightly northwestward, charted a "doubtful" island in essentially this position.

-The group was roughly sketched from the air by the BGLE on a flight, February 1, 1937.
+The group was roughly sketched from the air by the BGLE on a flight on February 1, 1937.

 They were visited and surveyed in 1949 by the FIDS.

 The name arose at an earlier date because of their indistinct appearance as represented on the BGLE map.